 - Genetics and genomics

 - Epidemiological and environmental health science

 - Social networks

-The goal of the seminar is to provide a forum for brainstorming and exchanging ideas, and promoting interdisciplinary collaboration among researchers from a variety of disciplines such as biostatistics/statistics, biomedical informatics, computer science, computational biology, biomedicine, public health, social sciences, and other related areas.
-The seminar will feature local, national, and international speakers who are leaders in their field.
+The goal of the seminar was to provide a forum for brainstorming and exchanging ideas, and promoting interdisciplinary collaboration among researchers from a variety of disciplines such as biostatistics/statistics, biomedical informatics, computer science, computational biology, biomedicine, public health, social sciences, and other related areas.
+The seminar featured local, national, and international speakers who are leaders in their field.